DataResponsibly/Virny/docs/examples/Multiple_Models_Interface_With_Postprocessor.md

 * **bootstrap_fraction**: float, the fraction from a train set in the range [0.0 - 1.0] to fit models in bootstrap (usually more than 0.5).

-* **n_estimators**: int, the number of estimators for bootstrap to compute subgroup stability metrics.

 * **computation_mode**: str, 'default' or 'error_analysis'.
 Name of the computation mode.
 When a default computation mode measures metrics for sex_priv and sex_dis, an `error_analysis` mode measures metrics for (sex_priv, sex_priv_correct, sex_priv_incorrect) and (sex_dis, sex_dis_correct, sex_dis_incorrect).
 Therefore, a user can analyze how a model is certain about its incorrect predictions.

+* **random_state**: int, a seed to control the randomness of the whole model evaluation pipeline.

+* **n_estimators**: int, the number of estimators for bootstrap to compute subgroup stability metrics.

 * **sensitive_attributes_dct**: dict, a dictionary where keys are sensitive attribute names (including intersectional attributes), and values are disadvantaged values for these attributes.
 Intersectional attributes must include '&' between sensitive attributes.
 You do not need to specify disadvantaged values for intersectional groups since they will be derived from disadvantaged values in sensitive_attributes_dct for each separate sensitive attribute in this intersectional pair.